-- The services are established and mature (costs are predictable enough to model and set)
+- The service is established and mature (costs are predictable enough to model and set)

-- The services are foundational to the enterprise of the State’s business.
+- The service is foundational to the enterprise of the State’s business.

 When Are Allocations Established or Adjusted?

 Each year as part of the regular budgetary process:

 - Agencies may request to change their fund splits each fall.
 These requests should be submitted with agency budget requests per the OFM budget instructions.

 - OFM and the Legislature can establish, modify, or eliminate an allocation in any biennial or supplemental budget.
 Generally allocations are created or eliminated in biennial budgets and minimally adjusted in supplemental budget years, but significant changes can happen in a supplemental year at the discretion of OFM and the Legislature.

 - OFM generally updates allocation data for all allocations in the biennial budget.
 This includes updating the number of FTEs in each agency, number of rentable square feet each agency occupies, and amount of the service agencies are expected to use.
 Allocation data is only updated in supplemental budgets if there is a convincing reason to do so.